 Well, we’ve made it through 2020, so congratulations.
 It was undoubtedly a tough year for most of us.
 However, looking forward to this new year, we must be positive and assured that it will be a successful one.
 We’ve picked out some companies that we believe will take 2021 by storm, having laid the foundations last year.
-From their products and services offered to their pitch decks and branding, these are exciting startups we’ve come across, that we expect to make big movements this year!
+From their products and services offered to their pitch decks and branding, these are exciting startups we’ve come across at EC, that we expect to make big movements this year!

 Their subscription service mirrors other food companies like Graze, enabling customers to pick and choose when they want smoothie packs delivered to them.
 Furthermore, their commitment to avoiding waste coupled with the sourcing of 100% organic & sustainable foods really do make this company an Honestly Good one to look out for in the next few months.

 Hexis Performance is a brand new player in the nutrition app world.
 But it’s so much more than that.
 The predictive, personalised and periodised nutrition app uses Carb Coding, allowing athletes to know exactly what to eat and when.
 Carb Coding matches your body’s carbohydrate and energy needs to the demands of your workouts, allowing users to match their training plan, recovery and performance goals to their specific requirements.
 Carb Codes get translated into Hexis recipes which have been approved by their in house performance chefs.

 Hexis offers a uniquely personalised nutrition app, more so than any other on the market.
 It’s backed by science, sports coaches and athletes, using cutting edge AI and machine learning to enhance its service.
 The level of personalisation, access to quality coaching and best-practise nutrition allows Hexis to stand out from the crowd of nutrition apps and makes 2021 a very exciting year for them.